hendrikschilling/FASP/README.md

 The final data is available at: https://dl.ash2txt.org/community-uploads/waldkauz/fasp/

-- /fasp_fill_hr_20241230145834485_v1 the original submission surface in tiffxyz format
+- /v1 - the original submission (+ additional data)
-- /fasp_fill_hr_20241230145834485_v2 updated surface with workaround for holes bug (compare Errata -> FASP-003-2025-01-10)
-- /fasp_fill_hr_20241230145834485 - copy of v2
+    - /fasp_fill_hr_20241230145834485 surface in tiffxyz format
-- ~~/ink.jpg~~ - the ink detection of the submitted surface, aligns with the surface xyz pixels by scaling the xyz coord image by 1.25x (ink is sampled at 1/16 and the surface at 1/20) *not yet uploaded as requested by the FASP submission form*
     - /layers - layer 0 - 21 where 10 is the central layer not offset against the surface, they are at half of full voxel resolution so 10:1 against the surface xyz tiffs and 8:1 against the ink detection
     - /masks
         - state.tif - additional information on the surface quality, a value of 0 in the means no surface, 100 - high quality, 80 - infilled
         - fasp_mask_holes.tif - mask denoting holes in the v1 data, used with vc_tifxyz_inp_mask to generated the v2 surface
     - /fullres - layers rendered at full resolution at 2.6 gigapixel per image (layers is at half res)
     - /fullres_tiled - fullres + tiled into smaller tiles (390 megapixels)
     - /autogen8_1217_ensemble.zip - patches and annotations used for the submission
+    - ~~/ink.jpg~~ - the ink detection of the submitted surface, aligns with the surface xyz pixels by scaling the xyz coord image by 1.25x (ink is sampled at 1/16 and the surface at 1/20) *not yet uploaded as requested by the FASP submission form*

+- /v2 - data from the workarund of Erratum FASP-003-2025-01-10 - use v3 instead
+    - /fasp_fill_hr_20241230145834485 - updated surface with workaround for holes bug (compare Errata -> FASP-003-2025-01-10)
-- /fasp_fill_hr_20241230145834485_v2.obj.zip - obj conversion of fasp_fill_hr_20241230145834485_v2
+    - /fasp_fill_hr_20241230145834485.obj.zip - obj conversion of fasp_fill_hr_20241230145834485

+- /v3 - update fixing Erratum FASP-003-2025-01-10
+    - /grounding_hr_20250113204408937 - high quality surface
+    - fasp_v3_obj.zip - obj conversion (including vertex normals)
+    - /layers - half scale rendering of the surface
-- /fasp_fill_hr_20241230145834485.obj.zip - copy of v2
+    - /layers_hr - full scale rendering of the surface

 ![image](imgs/full_segment.jpg)